sahat/ember-sass-express-starter/README.md

 Updating *.scss stylesheets will automatically result in generating a proper css file, as long as the Express server is running.
 This ability is provided by the `node-sass` library.

+## TODO
+- Authentication (Local + Facebook)
+- Express Middleware

 ## Tests
-There are currently no tests, but I plan to add QUnit tests in the future.
+There are currently no actual Ember tests, but I plan to add QUnit tests in the future.
 Why QUnit and not Mocha or Jasmine?
 QUnit is the default testing framework in Ember, and I have no preference for any testing framework, so I chose to stick with the defaults.
 But of course feel free to swap it for something else.

 ## Contributing
 Please feel free to submit a bug, propose an enhancement, send pull requests.
 This project is definitely not set in stone, and I plan to keep always improving it as I learn better practices from Ember and Node.js communities.